“What is freelance writing anyways?”

 Here are some of the most common types of clients you’ll start working on your freelance writing journey:

 - Authors: Many authors seek out ghostwriters for their books.
 It’s weird to think about but some of your favorite books from huge authors are probably ghostwritten.

 - Bloggers: Niche blogs need a lot of content.
 I know because I used to do a lot of freelance writing and now have some for my website.
 Freelancers help solopreneurs scale!

 - Publications: These are magazines, newspapers or trade magazines.

 - Marketing Agencies: Content marketing agencies often hire freelance writers.
 Many of them also have a place to have a profile of your writing ability.
 If you get a recurring gig with the agency this is a lot of steady work and great for your freelance writing income.

-- Educational Establishments: These markets need content for online e-courses and other online material.
+- Educational Establishments: These markets need content for e-courses and other website material.
 This is a growing niche that is untapped by a ton of writers.

-How To Get Paid to Write: 5 Steps to Get Started Freelance Writing
+How To Get Paid to Write: 5 Steps Start

 Read the full article on how to become a freelance writer for step by step details, but here is the quick rundown: